 9. Listen to a mariachi band

-When you think of Hispanic music, mariachi may come to mind.
 A mariachi is a small, Mexican musical ensemble composed of a variety of mostly stringed instruments.
 They are typically male-dominant ensembles that sing a variety of songs, from slow songs of love or grief to high-energy dance songs.
 Mariachis are a typical form of entertainment at Hispanic events including weddings, holidays, birthdays, and funerals.

 Try it: Mariachi Sol De Mexico Performance Video on YouTube

-10. Create a menu featuring Hispanic cuisine
+10. Create a menu that celebrates Hispanic cuisine

 Learn more: Vibrant Food Celebrated in National Hispanic Heritage Month from OpenTable